Dr Lisa Crawford

 Lisa is the co-director of the Statutes Project at the Gilbert + Tobin Centre of Public Law.
 The Statutes Project examines contemporary developments in legislative practice and statutory interpretation, in comparative perspective.
 It aims to shed new light on important public law debates by viewing them in light of the way in which statutes are used as a tool of governance in the modern administrative state.
-Lisa is also the lead author of Public Law and Statutory Interpretation: Principles and Practice (Federation Press, 2017), a student-focused text which examines fundamental public law principles together with the principles and process of statutory interpretation.
+Lisa is also the lead author of Public Law and Statutory Interpretation: Principles and Practice (Federation Press, 2017, second edition currently in press), a student-focused text which examines fundamental public law principles together with the principles and process of statutory interpretation.

 Lisa has also published widely on the constitutional dimensions of judicial review of executive action.
 For example, her work has examined judicial methods for dealing with statutory conferrals of very broad executive power, and other statutory devices designed to evade judicial review, and the constitutional principles that constrain the scope of executive power that Parliament can confer.
 Her article, ‘Can Parliament Confer Plenary Executive Power?
 The Limitations Imposed by Sections 51 and 52 of the Australian Constitution’ (2016, Federal Law Review) was awarded the 2016 Zines Prize for excellence in legal research.
+Her research with Dr Janina Boughey into the role of jurisdictional error has been cited by the UK Supreme Court in R (on the Application of Privacy International) v Investigatory Powers Tribunal UKSC 22.
 Lisa continues to explore the constitutional and conceptual foundations of administrative law in her research.

 Lisa holds a PhD from Monash University (for which she was awarded the University medal for Law), a BCL (Distinction) from the University of Oxford, and a BA/LLB (Hons 1) from the University of Western Australia.
 She has experience teaching in constitutional law, administrative law, and public law and statutory interpretation, and is interested in supervising research projects in any of these fields.